alexcrockett/Jupyter-Playground/yfin_dataset/01-notes files/03_Quart-Range-Notes.md

 - Correlations to see how Open and Close prices compare, especially with range as it is defined here
 - Correlation to see how range correlates with the mean value of a company over time

+#### Interactions
+- ANOVA (will probably need to create some new variables or new data table)

 #### Structure
-- Factor Analysis or Principal Component Analysis
+- Factor Analysis (Find dimensions/underlying structure)
-- Structural Equation Modeling
+- Structural Equation Modeling (Find underlying structure/hidden variables | **library**: https://semopy.com/)

+We will start with correlations and continue to make observations as we go.
+FiRst however, we will create some graphical outputs to help visualize our findings.